neoFinch/stylish-chrome-ext/README.md

+# New Tab Chrome Extension
 ---
-Description: Override New tab of chrome browser.
+Description: Override New tab of chrome browser and manage your tasks, take notes.
+No more hassle to move to different app to take notes and save important things.
 ---

 <img src="https://i.imgur.com/pVeyuue.png" width="500px" alt="Preview"/>
 <img src="https://i.imgur.com/vlTEgZN.png" width="500px" alt="Preview"/>

-# Chrome Extension

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).